HERE I GO

 PRESS

-“Director/Designer Luke Leonard mines the associative imagery of the subconscious to surprising effect...a disorienting sense of the rush of conflicting thought and emotion..." - Arterynyc.com
+“Director/Designer Luke Landric mines the associative imagery of the subconscious to surprising effect...a disorienting sense of the rush of conflicting thought and emotion..." - Arterynyc.com

 "...lives up to the promise...a soundtrack for heartbreak...very engaging..." - T&B On the Aisle